-- Staff and pupils with a positive LFD test result will self-isolate in line with the stay at home guidance for households with possible or confirmed coronavirus (COVID-19) infection.
-They will also need to get a free PCR test to check if they have COVID-19. - Whilst awaiting the PCR result, the individual should continue to self-isolate. - If the PCR test is taken within 2 days of the positive lateral flow test, and is negative, it overrides the self-test LFD test and the pupil can return to school, as long as the individual doesn't have COVID-19 symptoms.
+- Staff and pupils with a positive LFD test result will self-isolate in line with the People with Covid and their Contacts.
+They will also need to get a free PCR test to check if they have COVID-19. - Whilst awaiting the PCR result, the individual should continue to self-isolate, following the guidance when to stay at home if you have Coronavirus.